miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Corrected Danielle disappearing from Asylum and added oak animation.
 +Restored option to stealth kill Johnny and to get gallery bonus XP.
 +Fixed beachhouse cash bug by using cigarbox and a loop with the bum.
-+Restored leaf and smoke to Grout's mansion and fog to warrens lake.
++Restored leaf and smoke to Grout's Mansion and fog to warrens lake.
 +Extended first warrens spiderchick cutscene, thanks to EntenSchreck.
 +Added option to sell severed arms to Pisha and tutorial armor info.
 Corrected some new histories bugs and added handle to Venture Tower.